phluid61/internet-drafts/file-scheme/draft.md

 # System-Specific Operations  {#system-specific}

-This appendix is not normative; it highlights some observed behaviours and provides system-specific guidance for interacting with file URIs and paths.
+This appendix is not normative.
+It highlights some observed behaviours and provides system-specific guidance for interacting with file URIs and paths.
+This is not an exhaustive list of operating or file systems;  rather it is intended to illustrate certain types of interactions that might be encountered.

 ## POSIX Systems  {#sys-unix}